AI Keyboards vs Grammarly: Which Works Best for Professionals?

 For mobile-first professionals who communicate primarily through messaging, email, and social media, AI keyboards typically provide better value because they work seamlessly across all apps.

 Many professionals find that the free tier of an AI keyboard combined with Grammarly Free gives them comprehensive coverage without any cost.
-This hybrid approach leverages the strengths of both platforms.
+This hybrid approach leverages the strengths of both platforms and has become increasingly popular in 2026 as both tools have improved their free offerings to stay competitive.

 As one marketing director told me: "I use the free version of both.
 Grammarly on desktop for longer content, and an AI keyboard on my phone.
-Between the two, I haven't felt the need to upgrade to premium."
+Between the two, I haven't felt the need to upgrade to premium.
+Both tools have gotten so good in their free tiers that I'm actually getting more value in 2026 than I did from premium versions two years ago."

 Real-World Performance: Speed and Accuracy